wp-plugins/rublon/readme.txt

 Traditional two-factor authentication solutions demand users enter a one-time password each time they want to login.
 That’s why people don’t like them.
 Rublon is different.
 With Rublon, you confirm your identity by simply clicking on a link or scanning a Rublon Code.

 = What Does Rublon Cost? =
-Nothing!
-The basic Rublon plugin is free and always will be.
-Premium features like custom branding are available through our paid Business Plan.
-Please contact sales@rublon.com.
+By default, the Rublon for WordPress plugin makes use of the Rublon Personal Edition that protects up to 1 account and is available for free.
+In order to protect more accounts or for premium features, you need access to the paid Rublon Business Edition.
+Please contact <sales@rublon.com> for more information.

 = In What Languages Is Rublon Available? =
 - English